The Perfect Two Week Italy Itinerary

 If you love art, shopping, and food, then Florence is the city for you!

-- See the famous David sculpture by Michelangelo at the Accademia Gallery (buy tickets online in advance to avoid waiting in a long line!)
+- See the famous David sculpture by Michelangelo at the Accademia Gallery.

 Finally, end your two weeks in Italy in the Eternal City, Rome.

 Located just 1.5 hours away from Florence by train, Rome is an enchanting city packed with so much history.
 You will never run out of things to do in this incredible city.

 The Pallazo Naiadi is an elegant hotel close to the train station and within walking distance to many of Rome’s most popular sights.